Statement of Principles

 Statement of Principles: Education and Children with Disabilities

 Ratified and Adopted by the SAE4D, August 2014

 The education system is the bedrock of any sophisticated and developing economy.
-The successful integration of people with disabilities in the workplace cannot magically happen without considering whether our education system allows for the equal treatment of all children, able or not.
+The successful integration of persons with disabilities in the workplace cannot magically happen without considering whether our education system allows for the equal treatment of all children, able or not.

-It is SAE4D’s belief that our education system ignores the plight of children with disabilities and this is the single biggest hindrance to enabling the successful integration of people with disabilities both in the workplace and in society at large.
+It is SAE4D’s belief that our education system ignores the plight of children with disabilities and this is the single biggest hindrance to enabling the successful integration of persons with disabilities both in the workplace and in society at large.

 Our education system:

 - Fails to recognise the equality of all children, able and disabled;